 Meet the KVK Advice Team

-Your company is in financial trouble.
-Your turnover is declining and you are concerned about the figures.
-An outside perspective and expert advice can help you assess your situation with fresh eyes.
+Is your business not doing so well?
+Advice from an external expert helps you look at the situation with fresh eyes.
 The Netherlands Chamber of Commerce KVK has its KVK Advice Team.
 Its advisers are there to help, provide input, help you make a plan, and to listen.
 What’s more, they can connect you to organisations in KVK’s extensive network.
-Meet 5 KVK advisers who specialise in helping entrepreneurs in financial difficulties.
+Meet 3 KVK advisers who specialise in helping entrepreneurs in financial difficulties.

 Ending your business